gohugoio/hugoreleaser/README.md

 ### Configuration File

 Hugoreleaser reads its main configuration from a file named `hugoreleaser.toml` in the working directory.
-This [this project's configuration](./hugoreleaser.toml) for an annotated example.
+See [this project's configuration](./hugoreleaser.toml) for an annotated example.

 ### Template Expansion